Twine Blog

 Budget: $500

 How much will you pay for the project?
 If you have a budget in mind, include it in your project brief.
-If you have no idea, you can discuss costs with your freelancer.
+If you have no idea, you can discuss costs with the logo designer.

 Point of contact: You’ll be dealing with both Neville and Ben.

-Who will your freelancer be dealing with?
+Who will the logo designer be dealing with?
 Make it easier for remote workers to communicate with you by making it clear who their point of contact is during the project.
-There will be extra questions and work that needs to be signed off, so make sure your freelancer gets straight through to the right person.
+There will be extra questions and work that needs to be signed off, so make sure the logo designer gets straight through to the right person.

 When you post a project brief on Twine, you can add a fully comprehensive project description.
 This will help you find the right creative freelancer and ultimately get the project you want.